 I understand that I may designate certain Conference and/or Association staff and other persons and entities, to receive and circulate my UCC Ministerial Profile.
 I authorize all such persons and entities, and/or their agents, to make inquiries regarding all statements contained in my UCC Ministerial Profile.
 I also authorize all persons, entities, former employers, committees on ministry and their agents, courts, law enforcement and other public agencies to respond to inquiries concerning me and to supply verification of the information provided in my UCC Ministerial Profile.
 I understand that such persons may comment on and state their opinions regarding my background and character to those who execute the search process, such as members of a calling body or judicatory staff persons.
 To encourage such persons to speak openly and responsibly, I hereby release them from all liability arising from their responses and comments made in good faith and without malice.

-MINISTERIAL PROFILE References
+HOMEPAGE MINISTER PROFILE: References

+Find a Reference: Enter the email address of your reference and click “search” to see if they already have an account in the UCC Ministerial Profiles Portal.
+If so, click “Contact Reference” to send an automated request to their account to create a reference for you.
+(This request will also go to their primary email address on file.)
+If no name appears, click “contact a new reference” to request that the person providing a reference create an account so that they may complete the reference.

+The following information is requested of all references; all fields are required:

 Email Address